dmahugh/github/README.md

 ![gitinfo](images/gitinfo.png)
-# Python 3.x library for GitHub REST API
+# GitHub API helper functions

-This is a simple wrapper optimized for ease of use, supporting a subset of the GitHub API.
-Intended for use in automating common administrative and monitoring activities.
-If you have suggestions for improvement, pull requests and issues are gladly accepted!
+Gitinfo is a library for Python 3.x to simplify use of the GitHub REST API.
+It's a work in progress &mdash; pull requests, feature requests and issues welcome!

 ## sample usage